 Affidavits: University of Michigan Colleague Paul Cronin Discussed Russia-Gate Claims Before the Steele Dossier

-Federal court filing: Affidavits of Bradley Foerster & Myria Petrou describing statements by Paul Cronin regarding Russia-Gate allegations.
+Federal court filing: Affidavits of Bradley Foerster & Myria Petrou describing statements attributed to Dr. Paul Cronin concerning Russia-Gate-related allegations.

-The affidavits were filed under my litigated FOIA complaint.
+The affidavits were filed under Dr. Foerster’s litigated FOIA complaint.

 Author Image